neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 module.
 Multiple contracts can be created from the same `code_id` without the need to re-upload the binary, and each instance with have a unique address.

-There are **3 main contract entry points** that you need to know about that are used by `wasmd` to pass messages to the contract: `instantiate()`, `execute()` and `query()`.
+There are **3 main contract entry points** that you need to know about that are used by the `wasmd` module to pass messages to the contract: `instantiate()`, `execute()` and `query()`.

 </p>